 With this great premise in place, let’s jump into the different ingredients of natural toothpastes 👇

-Zoom on Xylitol 🧐
+Zoom on Xylitol 🧐 in toothpaste and mouthwash

 Indeed, it has a complicated name, almost too scientific.
 But it is so handy!
 Besides being of natural origin (present in birch bark, beech, corn and even certain fruits), xylitol is one of the best allies in the fabrication of dental hygiene products.
 Its properties are quite impressive: